top of page

 For a vegetarian option, this was superb in every way.

-This place loves its potato puree; and for the meatballs it was no exception, to be fair we didn't mind at all.
+This place loves a potato puree; and for the meatballs it was no exception, not that we minded.

-The meatballs were soft, had been cooked in a rich tomato sauce and were served over a potato puree with the consistency of béchamel sauce.
+The soft meatballs were cooked in a rich tomato sauce and served over a potato puree with the consistency of béchamel sauce.

 When you're sharing this, you lose so many elements that were intended to be enjoyed together.